 VTO Electric Motor R&D

 VTO's primary goal is to decrease electric motors' cost, volume, and weight while maintaining or increasing performance, efficiency, and reliability.
-To meet the 2022 cost targets described in the EV Everywhere Blueprint, research must reduce the cost of the motor by 50%.
+To meet 2022 cost targets, research must reduce the cost of the motor by 50%.

 To achieve these goals, VTO and its partners are examining many research avenues: